Click for PPAG meetings for 2014

 Peel Poverty Action Group and Municipal Matters (part of Peel Regional Labour Council) are hosting briefings on poverty issues for all municipal candidates and voters in Peel.

-PPAG wants to ensure that all candidates in coming elections understand the plights of poverty, and that poverty problems are stated at every all-candidates’ meeting.
+PPAG wants to ensure that all candidates understand the plights of poverty, and that poverty problems are stated at every all-candidates’ meeting.

 Voters elect municipal councillors Monday, 27 October, 2014, but candidates have registered to run — and have started raising money for campaigns — since 2 January, 2014.
-Complete instructions about becoming a candidate are online in each municipality:
+Deadline for registering to run for municipal office was September 12, 2014.

 Click for Brampton